Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Initial Material

 \subsection{Localization}

 As usual with hyperbolic PDE problems, the main existence results will first be proved locally, in regions where the constant coefficient approximation is effective.
-Such local solutions will then be assembled together, by an essentially standard process, via rescaling and a partition of unity, The discussion in this section is similar to that in \cite{I}, to which we refer for some details, with one important exception noted below.
+Such local solutions will then be assembled together, by an essentially standard process, via rescaling and a partition of unity,

 Given a metric $g$ on $M$ as in \S 1, the localization at a point $p \in \Si$ is a (small) neighborhood $U \subset M$ of $p$, diffeomorphic via a local chart to a Minkowski corner

 with $S\cap U \subset \{t = 0\}$, $\cC \cap U \subset \{x^1 = 0\}$ and $x^{\a}(p) = 0$.